-Not only will this insure your cake comes out of the pan (oh, there’s nothing worse than a potentially beautiful bundt cake sticking to the bottom of the pan, which then becomes the top of the pan that everyoneeeee sees), but it will flatten out the streusel on the top of the cake (which, in your flipping, will make the top the bottom– did I lose you?) so your cake will sit nicely on a flat surface despite its bottom that will be FULL OF STREUSEL LUMPS!!
-Eeeeek!
+Not only will this insure your cake comes out of the pan, but it will also flatten out the streusel on the top of the cake (which, in your flipping, will make the top the bottom– did I lose you?) so your cake will sit nicely on a flat surface despite its bottom being FULL OF STREUSEL LUMPS!!

 I don’t know if I have adequate words to describe to you just how delicious this coffee cake is.
 Not only do you have streusel in every which way you take a bite, but the cake itself is just an absolutely perfect texture.

-It is not too dense that you feel weighed down by each bite, but it’s also not light in the slightest, so you have a ton of vanilla/cinnamon cake flavor going on between your streusel sandwich.
+It is not too dense that you feel weighed down by each bite, but it’s also not light in the slightest, so you have a ton of vanilla/cinnamon cake flavor going on between your bites of buttery streusel.

 Dunk it in your coffee, eat it straight up, make up some glaze if you feel you really want it… However it is that you decide to enjoy your coffee cake, know that you might find yourself sneaking nibble after nibble after nibble before there isn’t any more coffee cake.

 Which I guess wouldn’t be the worst thing– you could just make it again.
 And you’ll want to.
 Because it’s that good.

 …and I cannot be held responsible for how much coffee cake with streusel consumption might be in your future.